Research Prototype Authentication

 Argon2id (Memory-Hard KDF)

 Argon2id is the OWASP-recommended password hashing function.
 It is memory-hard, defeating GPU and ASIC brute-force attacks.
-The following parameter floor is enforced by both the prover and verifier.
+The following parameter floor is enforced by both prover and verifier.
+In this prototype, Argon2id still runs outside the AIR; the proof binds to the resulting encoded KDF string and checks the downstream algebraic wrapper.

 Time cost (t)